xythobuz/avrSerial/README.md

     make program

-just adjust your programmer type and port in the makefile.
+just adjust your MCU, programmer type and port in the makefile.

 For normal use, either include serial.c, serial.h and serial_device.h in your project, or build a statically-linked library by calling